urbit/examples/web/README.md

 `%ford examples`

-This directory contains example `%ford` pages.

-Copy them into your pier with (something like):

-    cp -r ./web/*/ /path/to/your/ship/desk
+`%ford` is the urbit build system.
+These examples show how to use `%ford` to render data to the web.

-You can then access them through the web:
+Assuming you have the files inside a running urbit pier, you can then access them through the web:

     http://localhost:8080/pages/[n]